-Whether payments to an employee are taxable income to the employee depends on how the benefits were funded.
+Whether payments to an employee are taxable income depends on how the benefits were funded.
 Any benefits attributable to employee after-tax contributions are not taxable.
-Benefits based on employer contributions or employee IRC §125 pre-tax contributions are taxable income.
+Benefits based on employer contributions or employee IRC §125 pre-tax contributions are considered taxable income.